Description of your new file.

-If you would like to process payments with a payment gateway that Cryptolens does not support out of the box, you can use several Web API methods to your help.
+If you would like to process payments with a payment gateway that Cryptolens does not support out of the box, you can either use our Zapier app if your payment provider offers Zapier apps too, or you can use several Web API methods to your help.
 In most cases, you only need to use license key related methods of our Web API, in particular:

 Typically, payment gateways will allow you to call an external URL upon a successful transaction.
 For example, if you use SendOwl or DPD, there is a way to provide a license url which is called when a payment is successful and the license key is then displayed to the customer.
 If you build the system yourself, you can either use our client APIs to the methods above or call the URL yourself.